From BR Bullpen

 In 2008, he left the Twins as a free agent and signed with the Los Angeles Angels of Anaheim, to take over centerfield for the previous year's free agent bust, Gary Matthews.
 He was coming off his best season, having slugged a career-high 28 homers and 107 RBI for the Twins in 2007.
 He continued his solid hitting for his new team, posting a line of .278/.344/.466 while continuing to play outstanding defense for the Angels.
 In 2009, he was the team's best overall hitter and won a Silver Slugger Award even though injuries limited him to 119 games.
 He hit 22 homers and drove in 90 runs while posting a .299 batting average in leading the Angels to another AL West division title.

 On May 14, 2012, Hunter took a leave of absence from the Angels after his son, 17-year-old Darius McLinton-Hunter, was arrested in Prosper, TX on charges of sexual assault.
 He was placed on the restricted list to be given time to deal with this family issue.
 His son was one of five youngsters arrested on allegations that they were part of a ring that invited young girls to parties and drugged them in order to have sex.
 All three of Hunter's sons were standout high school football players at the time and were being courted by top college recruiters.
 The case received prominent nationwide coverage.
 Hunter returned to the Angels on May 28th, once he was confident that the matter was on its way to being resolved, with the more serious charges against his son having been dropped.
 A year later, his son would sue his accusers for $40 million in damages for making baseless accusations and ruining his reputation.
-In spite of the distraction, he played 140 games for the Angels that season, playing right field, during which he hit .313/.365/.451 with 16 homers, 81 runs scored and 92 RBI.
+In spite of the distraction, Torii played 140 games for the Angels that season, playing right field, during which he hit .313/.365/.451 with 16 homers, 81 runs scored and 92 RBI.

 On November 14, 2012, Hunter signed a two-year free agent contract with the Detroit Tigers worth a total of $26 million.
 He replaced LF Delmon Young in the starting line-up in 2013.
 He collected the 2,000th hit of his career of April 9th and his 300th homer on June 16th, connecting against his former team, the Twins, at Target Field.
 He made the All-Star team for the fifth time that year, when he hit .304 with 17 homers and 84 RBIs in 144 games.
 In the postseason, he only went 3 for 19 (.158) as the Tigers defeated the Oakland A's in the ALDS, but improved to 6 for 26 with a pair of doubles in the ALCS against the Boston Red Sox.
 After the season, he was awarded with a Silver Slugger Award for only the second time of his career.
 He had another good season in 2014 as he hit .286 with 17 homers and 83 RBIs in 142 games as the Tigers repeated as AL East champions.
 Tat year however, they were eliminated from the postseason in a three-game sweep at the hands of the Baltimore Orioles in the ALDS.
 Torii went 2 for 10 and scored a couple of runs in the series.

 On December 2, 2014, he returned to his original team, the Minnesota Twins, signing a one-year deal for $10.5 million.
+In addition to playing regularly, the Twins wanted to see him act as a mentor for young outfielders Aaron Hicks and Byron Buxton.

 Notable Achievements